Jun-jie-Huang/LoFI/README.md

-# LoFI: Extracting Fault-indicating Information from Logs via Prompt-based Tuning
+# Demystifying and Extracting Fault-indicating Information from Logs for Failure Diagnosis

-This is the anonymous repository for our paper **"LoFI: Extracting Fault-indicating Information from Logs via Prompt-based Tuning"** accepted by ISSRE 2024.
+This is the public repository for our paper **"Demystifying and Extracting Fault-indicating Information from Logs for Failure Diagnosis"** accepted by ISSRE 2024.
 In this paper, we propose an automated approach to extract fault-indicating information from logs.

 ![Extracting Log Fault-indicting Information](./docs/diagnosis.png)